kafisatz/InfluxDBClient.jl/README.md

 3) provide a space delimited file to `get_settings`

 ## Limitations
 * **Not all functions account for TimeZones in a proper manner**!
-Notably DateTime in Julia Base/Core (Pkg Dates) cannot handle nanosecond percision.
+Notably DateTime in Julia Base/Core (Pkg Dates) cannot handle nanosecond precision.
 The Pkg NanoDates in contrast cannot handle TimeZones.
 * Some of the functions may be somewhat slow for large DataFrames.
 I am open for suggestions on how to improve my string handling in Julia.
 * Backslashes and special characters in strings may not (yet) be parsed correctly. https://docs.influxdata.com/influxdb/v2.4/reference/syntax/line-protocol/#integer
 * Some bucket management functions (`get_buckets` etc) assume that you have fewer than 100 buckets.
 Functions may fail otherwise.
 See keywords limit and offset.